 Beets– Beets are thought to increase blood flow to the brain and are high in nitrates.
 Studies have been conducted on the benefits of beet juice, with some finding an increase in performance.
 They contain Vitamins A, B, and C, protein, soluble fiber, and antioxidants.
 It couldn’t hurt to make beets a regular part of your diet.

 Coconut Oil– Was once thought to be fattening, and was often linked to heart disease, clogged arteries and more.
-Recent studies suggest otherwise and even offer credence to it’s health and cognitive benefits.
+Recent studies suggest otherwise and even offer evidence of it’s health and cognitive benefits.
 Some people have referred to the Coconut tree as “The tree of life”and swear by it’s benefits.
 Others now believe that “Trans Fats” are the real culprits leading to heart disease and other ailments.
-I think these days you’re likely to find more positive papers on Coconut oil than negative.
+I think these days you’re likely to find more positive articles about Coconut oil than negative.

 Did you know that your brain can be as much as 60% fat by weight?
 This finding suggests that your body (and brain) can actually benefit from healthy fats!
 Your brain may also need cholesterol!
 Up to 25% of your bodies cholesterol can be found in the brain.
 Low cholesterol has been linked to depression, dementia, and even increased risk of suicide.